-Other ongoing research activities include co-editing (with Subha Mukherji) a volume titled 'Devices of Fancy': Literature and Scientia in Early Modern England which will include a sole-authored introduction and essay on Boyle's experiments on phosphorus, and work towards an article historicizing what modern analytic philosophers call 'the paradox of fiction' (the question of why we respond with real emotions to fictional events).
+Other ongoing research activities include co-editing (with Subha Mukherji) a volume titled 'Devices of Fancy': Literature and Scientia in Early Modern England, which will include a sole-authored introduction and essay on Boyle's experiments on phosphorus, and work towards an article titled 'Shadows in the Water: Over-reading Thomas Traherne'.

 I have a growing interest in the field of Critical University Studies, particularly the ways in which the kinds of knowledge produced in universities in the twenty-first century is shaped by the historical, cultural, socio-economic, and personal contexts of research and teaching.
 Some thoughts about this topic are available as a blogpost here.

 I welcome enquiries from postgraduate students with interests in intersections between literature, theology, and natural philosophy, and the senses and embodiment, in Renaissance England.